codeforamerica/uswds/src/views/components/checkbox.md

 design_honeycrisp: https%3A%2F%2Fwww.figma.com%2Ffile%2FsQQqaoeuOPpm43wLlYfyEo%2FHoneycrisp-Design-System%3Ftype%3Ddesign%26node-id%3D6129%253A562%26mode%3Ddesign%26t%3DEPbRtLr1I6JH7aqP-1
 tokens: true
 styles: true
+thumbnail: assets/img/thumbnail-checkbox.png
+thumbnail_description: An illustration of the Checkbox component.
 ---

 <!-- INTRO -->

-The {{ title }} component allows users to choose one or more options from a visible list in a fieldset.
+The {{ title }} component allows users to choose one or more options from a list on the page in a fieldset.
 They enable users full control to select and deselect an individual option if they change their mind.

 <!-- DETAILS -->